Outdoor Skills

 COMPASS & MAP NAVIGATOR: The Complete Guide to Staying Found (2nd ed.)

 Michael Hodgson.
 Why get lost?
 Staying found is simple with this book.
-Learn the basic steps to easily & confidently navigate through the wilds with or without a compass, with or without a map, or with all the tools together.
+Learn the basic steps to easily and confidently navigate through the wilds with or without a compass, with or without a map, or with all the tools together.
 Devotes a chapter to altimeters and GPS.
 5-1/2 x 8-1/2, 192p, 70 illustrations, 10 photos, 2000.

 C4888 paperback ..........US $14.95 CAN $17.95